hotwax/oms-documentation/newEraCaps/flows/brokering/README.md

 The flow would also then subsequently update the order attribute value to "<orderName>_R" indicating that the order has been included in a re-shipped feed to the warehouse?

-If the New Era teams to manually re-ship this item, they can manually change the value of the attribute to "pending"
+If the New Era Caps team wants to manually re-ship this item, they can manually change the value of the attribute to "pending"